 The Special Education Statistical Prediction Model estimates the likelihood of students in a school board needing special education programs and/or services.
-The model does this by taking into account neighbourhood profiles for all students across Ontario and in each school board.
+The model considers neighbourhood profiles for all students across Ontario and in each school board.
 This generates predicted percentages for the population likely to have special education needs in each school board, which are used to allocate Special Education Statistical Prediction Model funding.